10 Eryx Sand Boa Species

 Source: iNaturalist user Kudaibergen Amirekul – CC BY-SA 4.0

 One of the smaller sand boas, with a length of 35-55cm.
-Desert sand boas (Eryx miliaris) live to the northeast of Arabian sand boas, which themselves live to the northeast of Egyptian sand boas.
-Their range primarily includes Iraq, Afghanistan, and various less known “stans”: Turkmenistan, Uzbekistan, Kyrgyzstan, Tajikistan.
+Desert sand boas (Eryx miliaris) live to the northeast of the Arabian sand boa, inhabiting Iraq, Afghanistan, and the various lesser known “stans”: Turkmenistan, Uzbekistan, Kyrgyzstan, Tajikistan.
 Their westernmost point lies in southern Russia, just north of Georgia, while to the east they reach the wilderness of Mongolia.
 This makes them the most widespread sand boa in terms of raw geographical territory covered.

 6 Whitaker’s boa